changeworld/azure-docs.pl-pl/articles/service-fabric/service-fabric-reliable-services-communication-aspnetcore.md

 </ServiceManifest>
 ```

-A nazwa punktu końcowego musi być przeniesiona do konstruktora `HttpSysCommunicationListener`:
+A nazwa punktu końcowego musi `HttpSysCommunicationListener` być przekazana do konstruktora:

 ```csharp
  new HttpSysCommunicationListener(serviceContext, "ServiceEndpoint", (url, listener) =>